Who the heck has time to deal with social media?

 Step 4 – Tweet the link to your blog post 2-3 times on Twitter, over a few days, at different times so you’re not overwhelming your followers and you reach different people and time zones.
 Try to leave room in the tweet to include the Twitter “@” handles of those downtown businesses featured in your post – that helps people find and follow them.

-Step 5 – Share the blog post link on your LinkedIn Company Page to reach a more B2B audience, perhaps by giving it a downtown/economic development angle.
+Step 5 – Share the blog post link on your LinkedIn Company Page to reach a more B2B audience, perhaps by giving it a downtown/Main Street/economic development angle.
 You can do status updates on both personal LinkedIn profiles and Company Pages – plus tag people and brands – just like you do on Facebook.

 Step 6 – Pop the chocolate milkshake photo into your email newsletter.
 Include a short excerpt of the blog post with a link back to the full post.
 This puts chocolate in your newsletter (can’t argue with that, right?) plus it shows subscribers that you have a blog.
 Go ahead; ask them in the newsletter to subscribe to the blog and to share the milkshake blog post with their own networks on Facebook, Twitter, etc.